There are three types of funding available to those pursuing ITT Fee Funded courses.

 Find out about financial support if you’re from outside the UK.

-School Direct Salaried course and Apprenticeship cost breakdown
+School Direct ITT Fee Funded course and Apprenticeship cost breakdown

-Those on Salaried courses or Apprenticeships are not eligible for these means of financial support, as your tuition fees will be covered either by the School or the Apprenticeship Levy.
+Those on ITT Fee Funded courses or Apprenticeships are not eligible for these means of financial support, as your tuition fees will be covered either by the School or the Apprenticeship Levy.

-You will be paid a salary in accordance with the unqualified teachers pay scale ( the exact amount to be determind by the school you are placed in).
+You will be paid a salary in accordance with the unqualified teachers pay scale ( the exact amount to be determined by the school you are placed in).